TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-serviceadmins.md

 ## **Recommended steps**

-Verify that the user is not assigned to any of the following roles in the Azure portal:​ ​
+Verify that the user is not assigned to any of the following roles in the Azure portal:

-* Global administrator​
+* Global administrator
-* Intune service administrator​
+* Intune service administrator
-* SharePoint administrator​<br>
+* SharePoint administrator

-Verify that the user is not assigned to the following role in the Intune classic portal:​ ​
+Verify that the user is not assigned to the following role in the Intune classic portal:

-* Service administrator​
+* Service administrator

 Users in these roles have full access to Intune in the Azure portal.
 To check the role of a user in the Azure portal go to **Intune** > **Users**.
-To check the role of a user in the classic portal go to **Admin** > **Service Administrators**.​
+To check the role of a user in the classic portal go to **Admin** > **Service Administrators**.